-Speak Up for Animals Neglected at SeaQuest and Other Atrocious Aquariums
+Speak Up for Animals Neglected at Interactive Aquariums

-SeaQuest aquariums are cruel indoor mall petting zoos where animals have been deprived of veterinary care, confined to cramped enclosures, and forced into direct contact with visitors—some of whom they’ve injured.
+Interactive aquariums and indoor petting zoos are cruel.
+Animals are typically deprived of veterinary care, confined to cramped, crowded enclosures, and forced into direct contact with visitors, which often results in visitors getting injured.
 Wild animals don’t want to interact with humans, and subjecting them to a barrage of unnatural, direct-contact encounters with the public is both stressful for them and dangerous for everyone involved.

-SeaQuest, the Houston Interactive Aquarium & Animal Preserve, the San Antonio Aquarium, and Austin Aquarium are all operated by members of the Covino family.
-Vince Covino owns SeaQuest, and his brother Ammon, who is a convicted wildlife trafficker, is involved in the management of the Houston, San Antonio, and Austin facilities.
+Houston Interactive Aquarium & Animal Preserve, the San Antonio Aquarium, and the Austin Aquarium are all operated by members of the Covino family.
+Ammon Covino is involved in the management of these facilities and is a convicted wildlife trafficker.
 At the now-closed Portland Aquarium in Oregon, which was also owned by the Covinos, more than 200 animals—including seahorses, stingrays, garden eels, bamboo sharks, and other species of fish—allegedly died in just a few months due to starvation, infections, and other seemingly preventable causes.

-• Austin Aquarium was cited after inspectors observed two otters exhibiting abnormal behavior, which is a sign of severe psychological distress.
+• Austin Aquarium was cited for confining an 8-week-old lemur in a crate that was too small, for flies swarming around a capybara, and after inspectors observed two otters exhibiting abnormal behavior, which is a sign of severe psychological distress.

 • And there are many more.